-Gas boiler insurance gives you the security of having your boiler and central heating checked regularly and knowing that someone will come if it breaks down.
+Gas boiler insurance can give you the security of knowing your boiler will be repaired or replaced if it breaks down.

 Don't get caught out with a broken boiler

 Protect yourself from surprise boiler costs with boiler cover.

 There's nothing worse in the depths of winter than having your boiler quit on you.
 Luckily with boiler insurance you can make sure you're always covered should the worse happen, but why should you get boiler insurance, which type is right for you, and how can you ensure you don't pay over the odds?